 - Would I like this festival?
 Independent film seems like its for old people.

 Simply put, if you don’t go you don’t know what you’re missing.
-If you love movies you will love the Heartland Film Festival.
+If you love movies you will love the Heartland International Film Festival.
 Moviegoers span the gamut from kids to adults, from casual movie fans to hardcore cinephiles.
 The majority of filmmakers attending are relatively young, generally in their 20s to 30s.
 Independent cinema in general skews to an experienced audience, but Heartland Film’s demographic continues to grow younger and younger.

 - How does a film get the Truly Moving Picture award?